top of page

 First Usability Study

-We conducted a 30 minute unmoderated usability study with 5 participants.
-We were looking for user error rates, drop off rates, and product enhancements.
+I conducted a 30 minute unmoderated usability study with 5 participants.
+I was looking for user error rates, drop off rates, and product enhancements.

 Main user pain points were: